Updated: October 11, 2019

 Where to eat in Hong Kong

-Like most countries, I’ve visited, including my hometown of New York, some of the best food can be found being served from street vendors.
+Like most countries, I’ve visited, including my hometown of New York, some of the best food in Hong Kong can be found being served from street vendors.
 This is no less true, if not exemplified by Hong Kong.
 This is most apparent in the Mongkok District in Kowloon.
 This area is what many consider the last vestiges of old Hong Kong.

 It has a more local feel.
 Just across from our hotel, on Tai Kok Tsui Road, one can still spend a few minutes negotiating with a lady that butchers cooked meats for a living.
 A scene in which I took part in our last visit to the street.